shashiX07/Niblie/README.md

 # Niblie - Smart Page Analyzer

 **Niblie** is a cute and powerful Chrome extension that helps you analyze the visible content on any web page.
 Originally designed as a viewport word counter, it has evolved into a multifunctional tool that detects and analyzes key elements (links, images, videos, tables) in real time.
-Niblie also supports ad-blocking functionalities and a draggable, animated UI for an interactive experience.
+Niblie also supports ad-blocking and autofill functionalities, with a draggable, animated UI for an interactive experience.

 ---

+## 🆕 Version 1.2 Updates

+* Added working Ad Blocker for YouTube and Spotify
+*  Autofill Engine for form filling with JSON or ENV-style input
+* Supports DevTools injection
+* Previos bug updates and UI fixes

 ## 🌟 Features